erikbackman/aurora.vim/README.md

 # Currently "supported" languages

-By supported I mean languages that made sure look as I expect them to
+By supported I mean languages that I've made sure look as I expect them to

 - Haskell
 - yaml